Jean-Yves Veillard

 Jean-Yves Veillard (19 February 1939 – 25 March 2020) was a French historian.

 Biography

 Veillard, alongside Donatien Laurent and Alan Stivell was one of the Bleimor Scouts.
 A historian and researcher, Veillard was the author of a thesis on Rennes during the 19th century.
 He was one of the founding members of the Breton Democratic Union in 1964.
-He was Curator of the Musée de Bretagne rom 1967 to 2000 and opened the exhibition on Seiz Breur.
+He was Curator of the Musée de Bretagne from 1967 to 2000 and opened the exhibition on Seiz Breur.

 Jean-Yves Veillard died on 25 March 2020 at the age of 81.